bbc/simorgh/docs/Code-Standards.md

 - Readability is better than Don't Repeat Yourself (DRY) code.
 This is especially true in our end-to-end tests where we try to keep the tests (not the logic of how they're run) as simple as possible).

+- Smaller PRs are better, and it's much better for visibility if you open your PRs as draft PRs as early as possible.

 ## Automated Processes

 - Linting of our code: A combination of the [Airbnb Styleguide](https://github.com/airbnb/javascript/tree/master/react) and [Prettier](https://github.com/prettier/prettier) is used as our linting standards.